-The RIPE NCC's primary focus will continue to be on performing activities that support the operations of its members and the activities of network operators throughout its service region and specifically those activities that require a neutral, impartial and authoritative organisation with the specific expertise demonstrated by the RIPE NCC.
-As part of its evolution, the RIPE NCC will ensure that it is prepared to perform any enhanced or new coordination activities as requested by its members or the RIPE community.
+The RIPE NCC's primary focus will continue to be on performing activities that support the operations of its members and the activities of network operators throughout its service region and specifically those activities that require a neutral, impartial and authoritative organisation with the expertise demonstrated by the RIPE NCC.
+The next few years will see a significant change in the global Internet landscape.
+In order to respond to the changing industry conditions, the RIPE NCC will need to evolve its position to remain capable of performing the administrative and technical coordination of the Internet on behalf of its members and the RIPE community.
+As part of its evolution, the RIPE NCC will ensure that it is prepared to develop any membership, information services or coordination activities requested by its members or the RIPE community.
+The primary goal is to make sure that the RIPE NCC continues to support the needs of its members and the RIPE community while ensuring the overall stability of the Internet.